 - 1 fresh red chili for garnish sliced

-Beef marinade: Mix soy sauce, brown sugar, sesame oil and minced garlic.
+- Beef marinade: Mix soy sauce, brown sugar, sesame oil and minced garlic.
 Pour over beef and mix well to coat all slices of the beef.
-Allow to marinade in the fridge for at least 1 hour.
+Allow to marinade in the fridge for 1 hour.

-Noodles: Bring a large pot of water to a boil.
-Boil the noodles for about 7 minutes or until al-dente.
-Pour into a colandar and thoroughly rinse in cold water.
+- Noodles: Bring a large pot of water to boil.
+Boil the noodles for 7 minutes or until al-dente.
+Pour into a colander then thoroughly rinse the noodles under cold tap water.
 When all of the water has drained, pour sesame oil over the noodles then toss till all of the noodles are coated.

-Add the beef, mushrooms, carrots, onions and sesame seeds.
-Toss to combine all ingredients.
+- Return the beef, mushrooms, carrots and onions to the wok, then add the sesame seeds.
+Stir to combine all the ingredients.

 - Garnish with chopped scallions and sliced red chili.